sebastianmenze/Processing-and-analysis-of-large-ADCP-datasets/Processing and analysis of vessel mounted and lowered ADCP data.md

 - discussion of individual VM- and L-ADCP sections

 ## Objective mapping
 In this section I will describe how to use objective mapping to generate an interpolated current map.
 Objective mapping (Davis 1985) is a interpolation method used to generate a smooth and regular data grid from scattered datapoints, and is similar to other interpolation techniques such as kriging.
-The methods basically fits a
+The methods assumes that the data fields autocorrelation has a gaussian shape ('C(x,y) = E*D(x,y)+(1-E)*exp(-(x/LX)^2-(y/LY)^2)') and is the same over the entire field.
+In addition we need to know the noise or error of the datafield, so the fitting does not produce wrong results due to outliers in the data.
+In Matlab objective mapping was implemented by a team from the Scripps oceanographic institute (http://mooring.ucsd.edu/software/matlab/doc/toolbox/datafun/objmap.html).

+To find the radius of self similarity (standard deviation of the Gaussian variance function) and error of the VM-ADCP dataset, we calculated the average cross-semi-variance of the current vectors u and v in the VM-ADCP data set:
+ 'variog(i,k)= 1/(sum(ixd)) * sum( (u(i) - u(ixd)).^2 .* (v(i) - v(ixd)).^2 );'

+ $$x_{1,2} = {-b\pm\sqrt{b^2 - 4ac} \over 2a}.$$

+ Where
 # Visualization